 This flowchart outlines the stages of preparing a Neighbourhood Plan.

-The Parish Councils consult on the draft Plan for six weeks - in our case from 9 November to 21 December.
-This is open to the public and a number of statutory bodies are consulted.
+The Parish Councils consult on the draft Plan for six weeks - in our case from 9 November to 21 December 2018.
+This was open to the public and a number of statutory bodies were consulted.
 The District Council responds to the consultation highlighting any concerns.
 This stage may have to be repeated if any significant gaps are highlighted.

 Stage 2.
 Preparing a draft NP